ayu175/fruit-pricing-bigquery-ml/README.md

 **Step 1 — Ingestion:** Dataset loaded into BigQuery with auto-detected schema using a BigQuery load job.

 **Step 2 — Quality Checks:** SQL-based NULL checks across all key variables confirmed 0 missing values.
-IQR-based outlier detection on `weight_lb` found 0 outliers — no imputation required.
+IQR-based outlier detection on `weight_lb` found 0 outliers, no imputation required.

 **Step 3 — Cleaning & Transformation:** Categorical fields were standardized (trimmed, proper-cased).
 Month was parsed as a date and converted to a numeric month value (1–12), which was then mapped to a derived `season` variable (Winter: 12/1/2, Spring: 3/4/5, Summer: 6/7/8, Fall: 9/10/11).